 ABOUT DAVID ROCHE

-David Roche, whose father established the successful Adelaide Development Company in 1922, was born to be a collector.
+David J K Roche AM (1930-2013) whose father established the successful Adelaide Development Company in 1922, was born to be a collector.
 As a child, he benefited from the finest education and regular trips to Europe, where the family would enjoy private tours of the great art museums.

 He began purchasing antiques as a teenager and has continued to refine and add to his excellent collection ever since, with the advice of experts including Sydney antiques dealer and Mr Roche’s principal collection consultant, Martyn Cook.
 In 1999, Roche established the David Roche Foundation to maintain and preserve his collection, which he has bequeathed to the people of South Australia.
 He has been a lender and donor to the Art Gallery of South Australia, and to the Powerhouse Museum, Sydney.

-David Roche passed on in 2012, leaving his collection and house museum estate to the nation.
+David Roche left his collection and house museum estate to the nation.
 It is managed and the collection displayed by the David Roche Foundation